 When dealing with any new class of drugs, it is important to learn how to navigate the literature and reviews and weigh different perspectives, how to ascertain which data are unbiased and unfettered by sales and marketing agendas.
 Google Scholar, a freely accessible web search engine that draws on information from journal publications, university repositories, and other websites, is an excellent place to start.

 As with normal Google search engine, one simply enters in keywords to search.
 For example, a search for GW501516, Cardarine, or GSK-516 yields pages of potentially useful information on Cardarine.
 Similarly, when searching for information or supply sources for the popular SARM drug Ostarine, alias names MK-2866, Enobosarm, or GTx-024 can also be used.
-Ligandrol also goes by trade-names LGD-4033, VK5211, and Anabolicum.
+Ligand also goes by trade-name LGD-4.
 Ibutamoren has aliases MK-677, L163191 and Nutrobal.
 Andarine goes also by S4, S-40503, and GTx-007.
 RAD-140 is new but has already been marketed as Testalone or Testolone.

 Newcomers to SARMs should prefer recently-published and peer-reviewed papers.
 Keep in mind, however, that journal-published scientific research, even peer-reviewed, does not automatically qualify as legitimate, and avoid drawing conclusions from single, stand-alone studies unless absolutely convinced of its legitimacy.